 In the worst scenarios, you could inadvertently give away personal information that can compromise your online privacy or security.

-For the instances when you receive an email from one of your known contacts that looks suspicious, it is best to start a new email or instant message/text your contact.
+When you receive an email from one of your known contacts that looks suspicious, it is best to start a new email or instant message/text your contact.
 Use this new, separate channel to ask if they sent an email with the suspect subject.
 Do not reply or attach the original spam email.

 However, the worst thing you can do after opening a spam email is the most dangerous.